-Sweet Potatoes are a great vegetable to grow in the warmer southern U.S. but you can also grow them in the northern zones with a warm summer and some tricks to warm the bed up.
+Sweet Potato Plants are a great vegetable to grow in the warmer southern U.S. but you can also grow them in the northern zones with a warm summer and some tricks to warm the bed up.

 Some of the best varieties to grow in cooler weather are Beauregard, Georgia Jet, and Porto Rico.

-I will provide you with tips on growing your own Sweet Potato slips to grow a large crop for yourself.
+I will provide you with tips on growing your own Sweet Potato slips to grow a large crop for yourself even if you do not live in the warm weather of the South.

 From one organic sweet potato, you can get lots of starts for planting without having to buy them.